OH BOY ARTIFACtS

 Artifacts premiered its 64 varied designs—12 laboriously randomized patterns and solid fields of color layered freely onto nine form factors—in the curated Accent on Design section at the San Francisco International Gift Fair in spring 2001.
 Enthusiastic audiences greeted the product—retailers, peers, the press, and the public at large.

 That fall, at its New York International Gift Fair premiere, Artifacts became the first-ever freshman awarded the Best in Show prize.
 Similarly, two weeks later Salanitro accepted two more Best in Show trophies at London’s exclusive Top Drawer show.
 Upon his return from the UK, 250 retailers carried the line.
 Artifacts introduced another 39 designs 18 months after the first collection premiered.
-In less than two years, Artifacts extended its reach to include more than 350 retailers throughout the United States and Europe.
+In less than two years, it extended its reach to include more than 350 retailers throughout the United States and Europe.

 What others say